AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 For the SRP collection (MSRP or DSRP) to support advanced multilingual search (MLS), new Solr plug-ins are required in addition to a custom schema and Solr configuration.
 All required items are packaged into a downloadable zip file.

-The advanced MLS download (also known as 'phasetwo') is available from the Adobe repository :
+The advanced MLS download (also known as 'phasetwo') is available from the Adobe repository:

 * [AEM-SOLR-MLS-phasetwo](https://repo.adobe.com/nexus/content/repositories/releases/com/adobe/tat/AEM-SOLR-MLS-phasetwo/1.2.40/)